-Global diversity and all of its surrounding divisions, classifications, misconceptions, struggles, ideas and linking factors has never been more complicated to define.
-However, Ruth Van Reken, co-founder of Families in Global Transition (FIGT) and co-author of Third Culture Kids: Growing Up Among Worlds, has paved the way to solving a bit more of the bigger puzzle.
+Global diversity and all its surrounding divisions, classifications, misconceptions, struggles, ideas and linking factors have never been more complicated to define.
+However, Ruth Van Reken, co-founder of Families in Global Transition (FIGT) and co-author of “Third Culture Kids: Growing Up Among Worlds,” has paved the way to solving a bit more of the significant puzzle.

-“The conferences over the years have been far past my expectations,” says Van Reken.
-“We initially were just trying to get this topic out there, because most of the trainings at the time revolving around culturally mobileTM populations were just not helpful.
+“The conferences over the years have been far past my expectations,” Van Reken said.
+“We initially were just trying to get this topic out there, because most of the trainings at the time revolving around culturally mobile populations were just not helpful.
 But then, people from all over understood what I was trying to make known.
 I realized my skill set wasn’t practical, but I had the ideas and interest groups were really what kept the ball rolling.”

-The theme for the 2018 conference will be “diverse voices celebrating the past, present, and future of globally mobile lives”.
+The theme for the 2018 conference will be: diverse voices celebrating the past, present and future of globally mobile lives.

-“When the organization first started, it was really about networking and helping globally mobile families,” Van Reken says, “but now we have a place that encourages academic researchers to share their work.
+“When the organization first started, it was really about networking and helping globally mobile families,” Van Reken said, “but now we have a place that encourages academic researchers to share their work.
 Now, people in the new generation are really working to spread the word.”

 The submissions for speakers at the 2018 conference had an extremely successful turnout with 140 submissions.

-“The only way it survived was passion,” she remarks.
+“The only way it survived was passion,” she remarked.
 “The new generation of volunteers came when I thought the whole organization was going to die.
 The new leaders were willing to step into leadership and try new things.
 It took on a whole scope, and was made international.”

-“It seemed as though there was a wave of interest among the youth because people are more aware and looking at bigger issues,” Van Reken explains.
+“It seemed as though there was a wave of interest among the youth because people are more aware and looking at bigger issues,” Van Reken explained.
 “I believe that if somebody can contribute their little piece to something, and you do what you can do one step at a time, you never know where you’ll go.”

-Van Reken emphasizes the importance of starting with likeness instead of differences in terms of uniting globally mobile populations around the world.
-She explains in her book Third Culture Kids: Growing Up Among Worlds that if we join our conversation about identity of cross-cultural populations, we can really begin to make a difference.
+Van Reken emphasized the importance of starting with likeness instead of differences in terms of uniting globally mobile populations around the world.
+She explains in her book “Third Culture Kids: Growing Up Among Worlds” that if we join our conversation about the identity of cross-cultural populations, we can really begin to make a difference.